wix/Detox/docs/Guide.DebuggingInXcode.md

-# Debugging detox in Xcode
+# Debugging Detox in Xcode

 1. Drag `Detox.framework` from `node_modules/detox/Detox.framework` to your project.
-2. Edit your project scheme and add the following arguments to **Arguments Passes On Launch**:
+2. Edit your project scheme and add the following arguments to **Arguments Passed On Launch**:

 	```
 	-detoxServer